 Dealing with a migraine can be quite awful.
 This is one of the worst types of headaches that you can get and when you suffer from migraines you may find it impossible to go through your day-to-day life.
 Over the past few years, there have been several studies that have shown that magnesium is an important nutrient when it comes to the treatment of migraines.
 The reason for this is that it has ion-reducing symptoms that are quite effective at reducing the frequency of attacks.

 - Magnesium: is a mineral that can effectively prevent migraines for many people.
 Some scientists believe that magnesium hleps blocks signals in the brain that lead to migraines stop certain chemicals that cause pain

 Improve Heart Health

-Cashews nut kernels can help improve your Heart Healthy!
+Cashew nut kernels can help improve your Heart Healthy!
 Cashew nuts kernels are beneficial for our heart health, they are high in monounsaturated and polyunsaturated fatty acids…, which can help lower both LDL (bad cholesterol) and triglyceride levels, thereby reducing the risk of cardiovascular disease.
 Also, certain vitamins and minerals in cashews, including Vitamins E, Vitamins K and B-6, potassium, magnesium: and folic acid… can help protect against heart disease.

-- Vitamins E, Vitamins K, Vitamin B-6, potassium, folic acid: help protect against heart disease.
+- Vitamins E, Vitamins K, Vitamin B-6, potassium, and folic acid: help protect against heart disease.
 (Lower Blood Pressure)